bahrus/xtal-decor/README.md

 ## Setting properties via attribute:

-Adding a tag for proxying properties is a bit clumsy.
-A more elegant solution (perhaps) xtal-decor supports is to pass in properties via it's custom attriute:
+Adding a tag for auto-forwarding properties is a bit clumsy.
+A more elegant solution, perhaps, which xtal-decor supports is to pass in properties via its custom attribute:

 ```html
 <list-sorter upgrade=* if-wants-to-be=sorted></list-sorter>